hifihedgehog/DiscordContentFilterBot/README.md

 # Discord Content Filter Bot

-A feature-rich and expertly crafted Discord censoring bot that provides automated content filtering, custom blacklists/whitelists, and an advanced punishment system.
-This meets and beats a certain very popular paid bot Discord censoring service by going a step further and packing in support for long Nitro-length messages, letting users edit and delete their censored messages, letting users and staff see exactly what and why content was censored, and much, much more!
+A feature-rich and expertly crafted Discord censoring bot that provides dual-mode content filtering via term-based pattern matching and regular expressions, customizable blacklists and whitelists, global and blacklist-level exceptioning, customizable DM messaging, and a time and violation-based punishment system.
+This bot featureset surpasses a popular paid Discord censoring service by going the extra mile in doing so.
+Content Filter Bot supports long Nitro-length messages, allows users to edit and delete their censored messages, provides detailed insight into censors in user DMs and system logging, and much more.

 ## Important: SQLite WAL2 Requirement